Contradictions in Context: Challenges for Retrieval-Augmented Generation in Healthcare: Introduction

 In this work, we investigate how well LLMs handle medicine-related queries when grounded in authoritative reference documents.
 We focus on the effects of contradictions and outdated content on the quality of RAG-powered LLM outputs using a purpose-curated dataset from two prominent sources: the Australian Therapeutic Goods Administration (TGA) and the PubMed repository.
 The dataset includes medicine-related questions, linked PubMed abstracts, and metadata such as publication year, ensuring a mix of recent and older sources.
-The questions were used as information requests to several LLMs, where the relevant PubMed abstracts were utilized for RAG, and the correct answers from the TGA brochures were considered as ground-truth responses.
-Our main contributions include:
+The questions were used as information requests to several LLMs, where the relevant PubMed abstracts were utilized for RAG, and the correct answers from the TGA brochures were considered as ground-truth responses. \footnote{The codes and datasets are available at the GitHub repository \url{https://github.com/pub2026/MedicalContradictionDetection-RAG}}

+To make the study objectives explicit and address this gap, we frame our investigation around the following research questions: \begin{itemize} \item \textbf{RQ1:} How do outdated or temporally inconsistent PubMed abstracts affect the accuracy and consistency of RAG-generated responses? \item \textbf{RQ2:} How do different retrieval conditions, specifically most similar, most contradictory, and least contradictory, influence the correctness of the generated answers? \item \textbf{RQ3:} Do different LLM architectures exhibit varying levels of robustness when synthesizing information from contradictory sources? \end{itemize}